flathub-infra/documentation/blog/2025-02-21/index.md

 Flatpak apps are also built from a declarative manifest, which defines the exact sources and environment to build from to enable auditability and as much reproducibility as possible.

-Due to Flatpak’s sandboxing, apps don’t have permission to access to many aspects of the host OS or user data they might need.
-To get that access, apps must request it using Portals or static permissions.
+Due to Flatpak’s sandboxing, apps don’t have permission to access many aspects of the host OS or user data they might need.
+To get that access, apps must either request it using Portals or static permissions.

 ### Dynamic permissions